zifengcheng/zifengcheng.github.io/_pages/about.md

 ======

 I have a broad interest in large language models (LLMs) and natural language processing (NLP).
-* Test-time or training-free method for LLMs
+* Test-time or training-free algorithm for LLMs

 * Attack and Defense of LLMs

-* Downstream task adaptation of LLMs, including few-shot or zero-shot learning on NLP tasks
+* Downstream task adaptation of LLMs, including parameter-efficient fine-tuning, and few-shot or zero-shot learning on NLP tasks

 * Hallucinations of LLMs